ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 --- abstract

 The SVCB DNS record type expresses a bound collection of endpoint metadata, for use when establishing a connection to a named service.
 DNS itself can be such a service, when the server is identified by a hostname in a `dns:` URI.
-This document provides the SVCB mapping for named DNS servers, allowing DNS servers to indicate support for new transport protocols.
+This document provides the SVCB mapping for name-based DNS URIs, allowing DNS servers to indicate support for new transport protocols.

 --- middle

 # Introduction

 The SVCB record type {{!SVCB=I-D.draft-ietf-dnsop-svcb-https-01}} provides clients with information about how to reach alternative endpoints for a service, which may have improved performance or privacy properties.
-The service is typically identified by its authority (a hostname and optionally a port) and scheme (typically a URI scheme).
+The service is typically identified by a URI containing a scheme and an authority (a hostname and optionally a port).

 The `dns:` URI scheme {{!DNSURI=RFC4501}} describes a way to represent DNS queries as URIs.
 This scheme optionally includes an authority, comprised of a host and port number (with a default of 53).
 DNS URIs often omit the authority, or specify an IP address, but a hostname is also a supported authority.